ashishshuklabs/webpack-basic/README.md

       assetModuleFilename:'images/[hash][ext]'
   },
   ```
-- **Loaders**: By default webpack only understand how to handle `.js` or `.json` files i.e. javascript files.
+- **Loaders**: By default webpack only understands how to handle `.js` or `.json` files i.e. javascript files.
 In order for it to handle or process any other file type, a loader needs to be specified.

-  - Loader is specified as a `module` object containing `rules` array of object.
-The object in `rules` array has the following fields
+  - Loaders are specified as `module` object containing `rules` array of objects.
+Each `rule` object has the following fields
-    - `test`: `RegEx` for the file extension
+    - `test`: `RegEx` for the file extension to target
     - `use` : Either array or string corresponding to each loader required to process the file.Last entry defining the first processing step and so on.
 Or an object with fields `loader` specifying the loader and `options` parameter corresponding to the options supported by the loader
     - `type`: Generally used for built-in loaders for webpack. e.g. image files
   - Usage: